Movable IRS-Aided ISAC Systems: Joint Beamforming and Position Optimization: System Model

 \section{System Model}

-In this section, we introduce the system model of the MIRS-aided ISAC system.
+In this section, we introduce the system model of the MIRS-aided multi-user multi-target ISAC system.
 As shown in Fig. 1, a BS equipped with $M$ transmit and receive antennas simultaneously performs radar sensing for $K_t$ targets and serves $K_c$ single-antenna CUs for communications.
-The $M$ antennas are arranged as a uniform linear array (ULA) with half-wavelength spacing, and the positions of the antennas are given as $\mathbf{b} = [b_1,\dots,b_M]^T\in\mathbb{R}^M$, where $b_m$ denotes the position of the $m$-th antenna.
-Since the direct BS-UE channel is blocked, an MIRS with $N$ movable reflecting elements confined within a two-dimensional (2D) region is deployed to provide cascaded channel links.
+The antennas are arranged as a uniform linear array (ULA) with half-wavelength spacing, and the positions of the antennas with respect to the reference position $b_0=0$ are given as $\mathbf{b} = [b_1,\dots,b_M]^T\in\mathbb{R}^M$, where $b_m$ denotes the position of the $m$-th antenna.
+Since the direct BS-UE channel is blocked, an MIRS with $N$ movable reflecting elements confined within a 2D region is deployed to provide cascaded channel links.
 Denote the sets of CUs and targets as $\mathcal{K}_c\triangleq\{1,\dots,K_c\}$ and $\mathcal{K}_t\triangleq\{1,\dots,K_t\}$, respectively.
 In the following, we investigate the channel modeling for the MIRS-aided ISAC systems.
 Specifically, two control modes for the MIRS including the element-wise control and the array-wise control are considered.